Apples on the tree in a apple orchard

 Address: 4200 Highway 78, Julian, CA 92036

 The Oasis Camel Dairy is not your typical dairy as they have camels!
-I haven’t visited here myself but it looks like a lot of fun.
-And I’m sure it is an activity that would be a hit with kids.
+It is an activity that I’m sure would be a hit with kids.

 They offer private camel tours, feeding, and encounters where you can learn everything related to camels.

 The dairy is located a little further out at 13 miles from Julian towards the town of Ramona.
-But if you happen to be in the area it is a unique experience to add to your trip.
-For more information on the Oasis Camel Dairy, check their website.
+But if you plan to be in the area it is a unique experience to add to your trip.

 Address: 26757 Highway 78, Ramona, CA 92065